Chris Tarrant: Early life

 Christopher John Tarrant was born on 10 October 1946 in Reading, England, to Basil Avery Tarrant (1919–2005) and Joan, née Cox.
-His father, who would become marketing and sales director of biscuit manufacturer Huntley & Palmers, had joined a territorial unit of the Royal Army Ordnance Corps in 1936 and was among those evacuated from Dunkirk in the retreat of May 1940.
+His father, who would become marketing and sales director of biscuit tin manufacturer Huntley & Bourne & Stevens, had joined a territorial unit of the Royal Army Ordnance Corps in 1936 and was among those evacuated from Dunkirk in the retreat of May 1940.
 He was also active in the Normandy landings.
 He ended his military career, having joined the Royal Berkshire Regiment, with the rank of Major.

 Tarrant was educated as a boarder in Choir House at the King's School, Worcester from 1960 to 1964.
 He represented the school at hockey and cricket and gained A, B and D grades at A-level in English, history and ancient history.
 He then studied English at the University of Birmingham, graduating in 1967.

 Tarrant worked as a schoolteacher and also briefly as a film director for the Central Office of Information before joining ATV in 1972 as a newsreader on ATV Today, a current affairs programme serving the Midlands area of England, until 1982.